-As an administrator, you can control how long different users can access the Google Cloud Platform (GCP) Console and Cloud SDK without having to sign in again.
-For example, for users that work remotely, you might want to limit the time that they can access sensitive resources.
+As an administrator, you can control how long different users can access the Google Cloud console and Cloud SDK without having to re-authenticate.
+For example, you might want users with elevated privileges, like project owners, billing administrators, or others with administrator roles, to re-authenticate more frequently than regular users.
 If you set a session length, they’re prompted to sign in again to start a new session.
-Session-length settings do not apply to the Cloud Console mobile app.

 - On the left, select the organizational unit where you want to set session length.

 For all users, select the top-level organizational unit.
 Initially, an organizational unit inherits the settings of its parent.

 - Under Reauthentication policy, select Require reauthentication, and choose the Reauthentication frequency from the drop-down list.

 The minimum frequency allowed is 1 hour, and the maximum is 24 hours.
 The frequency doesn't include how long a user has been inactive in the session.
 It is the fixed time that elapses before the user needs to sign in again.

 You can also check the Exempt trusted apps box to exempt trusted apps from reauthentication.
 (Trusted apps are marked as Trusted on the App access control page.
 For more details, see Preparing for broad rollout below.
 See also, Control which third-party & internal apps access Google Workspace data.)

 - Under Reauthentication method, select Password or Security key to specify how the user needs to reauthenticate.

 - If you're setting the Reauthentication policy at the organizational unit level, click the Override button at the lower-right to keep the setting the same even if the parent setting changes.

 - If the organizational unit's status is already Overridden, choose an option: